arangodb/docs/3.6/drivers/js-reference-collection-bulk-import.md

   For type `"array"` or `"auto"`:

-  - a string or buffer containing a JSON array of documents, e.g.
+  - a string or buffer/blob containing a JSON array of documents, e.g.

     ```json
     [